 Spouses engaging in mediation or collaborative divorce typically address pendente lite issues, such as a temporary parenting plan, housing arrangement, alimony or child support payments, in early meetings without going to court.
 Mediated and collaborative cases will focus on fact gathering, identifying interests, creating options and negotiation during the pendente period.

 Adversarial Divorces Only.
 Litigating spouses can file motions with the court seeking court intervention and orders.
-Obtaining pendente lite orders from a court however, often involves time consuming and expensive hearings, repeated court appearances and waiting weeks or months for court time or orders after the hearing is concluded.
+Obtaining pendente lite orders from a court however, often involves time consuming and expensive hearings and waiting weeks or months for court time or orders after the hearing is concluded.
 I often advise potentials clients considering litigation rather than mediation or collaboration, to spend a half day in their local courthouse observing first- hand what family court litigation is like.

 Parenting Education Program.
-All divorcing parents must complete a six-hour parenting education class offered by various organizations throughout Connecticut.
+Divorcing parents must complete a six-hour parenting education class offered by various organizations throughout Connecticut.

 Discovery.
 Discovery is fact gathering.
 It’s the process of obtaining information and documents relating to the divorce from each spouse as well as non-parties such as banks, employers, customers, paramours, teachers and pediatricians.
 Generally, successful settlement negotiations cannot take place without or until appropriate discovery is complete.